 As a landowner of a woodlot or a forest, you must wonder how your woodlot is doing.
 And as most landowners, you may not know the answer.
-Is your forest still young that needs more years of growth?
+You might be considering a timberland appraisal if you find you can’t answer questions like… Is your forest still young that needs more years of growth?
 Or is it declining and getting old?
 Is your woodlot unhealthy or healthy?
 Does it have any value?
 What’s the current composition like?
 What are your objectives?

 All of these questions can be perplexing but don’t worry.
 We’ve got your back.
 At Tall Pines Forest Management, we offer woodlot assessment services.
 We’ve also compiled this guide to explain the timberland appraisal and everything involved in it.